Bozar/FungusCave/README.md

 * [ v | m ] -- Open menu to view log.
 * [ / | ? ] -- Open menu to view help.
 * [ Tab | Shift + Tab ] -- Switch between menus.

-Some key-bindings and features are only available in Wizard Mode.
-Open `Data/setting.xml`, set `IsWizard` to `true`.
-When in Wizard Mode, there is a question mark before the version number in the lower right corner.

-Wizard mode:

-* [ Space ] -- Reload the game.
-* [ p ] -- Print PC's energy cost.
-* [ q ] -- Gain 1 potion.
-* [ 1 ] -- Switch fog of war.
-* [ 2 ] -- Print PC's current energy.
-* [ 3 ] -- Gain energy for PC.

 ## Infection